 Best to lug the kiddos to the mall and have a trained employee measure their feet, especially for special footwear.

 Sure, one-day delivery is becoming more common online, but that doesn’t mean you should leave online gift-buying to the last minute.
-You may have an Amazon Prime membership, but not all items that online marketplace sells are available with Prime shipping — and that isn’t always obvious until you’re loading up your shopping cart.
+You may have an Amazon Prime membership, but not all items sold on the online marketplace are available with Prime shipping — and that isn’t always obvious until you’re loading up your shopping cart.

-If there’s a birthday gift, party decoration or Halloween costume you simply have to have on time, either order well in advance or hit a good old-fashioned brick-and-mortar store.
+If there’s a Christmas gift, birthday party decoration or Halloween costume you simply have to have on time, either order well in advance or hit a good old-fashioned brick-and-mortar store.